Healthy Homes Assessment Harbour View

 Home Assessments Harbour View for Rental Properties

-There are numerous things to check during a house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are a myriad of concerns to look over when conducting a home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
 The most common are:

-The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can be significant for property owners and landlords.
-For expert advice get in touch today to book your rental properties home evaluation.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be significant for property owners and landlords.
+For professional advice get in touch now and schedule your rental property house evaluation.

 home assessments for rental properties